Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - any clinical placement workbooks or assessment materials or other necessary materials that your clinical teacher is required to be aware of, for your assessment/s.

-- Bring your required paraphernalia, like your stethoscope, fob watch, pen, note pad, etc.
+- Bring your required paraphernalia, like your stethoscope, fob watch, pen, note pad, etc. A bum bag can be quite useful to carry everything around.

 - In case of an emergency or if you require assistance, have the contact details of your clinical coordinator and placement facilitator saved in your phone.